Primary Literacy Promoter

 Required Language Skills

 Most of the population lives in a long narrow strip along the Atlantic Ocean stretching from Venezuela to Suriname.
 The open savannah and forests of the interior are dotted with small indigenous communities, some of whom still preserve their own language.
-The country is crisscrossed by myriad rivers, and transportation to and from the Volunteer’s community may involve a mix of minibus, hired car, small plane, motor boat, and canoe.
+The country is crisscrossed by myriad rivers, and transportation to and from the Volunteer’s community may involve a mix of a minibus, hired car, small plane, motorboat, and canoe.

 Primary Literacy Promoters live and work in villages and towns along the coast, and in rural and remote communities in the inner hinterlands of Guyana.
 Large towns have power lines, communication infrastructure and running water, while many rural villages rely on solar panels, latrines and community wells.
-Cell phone and internet service is sporadic throughout the country.
+Cell phone and internet service are sporadic throughout the country.

 Living conditions vary, but Primary Literacy Promoters in all locations should be prepared to do the following:

 • Endure long rides on public transportation and over water

 • Adjust to the high heat and humidity of a tropical climate

 • Wash clothes by hand in a bucket

 • Adapt to a diet with limited availability and seasonal variety of fresh fruits and vegetables

 • Live with limited or sporadic access to electricity, phone and internet